ehudb9/parking-lot-app/README.md

 **Please follow the following steps to start your parking app:**
 -

-**Step 1** - clone the parking app project from our repository - "https://github.com/orzach-idc/parking-app.git"
+**Step 1** - clone the parking-lot-app repository - "https://github.com/orzach-idc/parking-lot-app.git"

-**Step 2** - go to the parking-app folder in your terminal
+**Step 2** - go to the parking-app folder inside the cloned repository in your terminal

 **Step 3** - run the init.sh script - "./init.sh"